envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 %DOWNSTREAM_LOCAL_ADDRESS_WITHOUT_PORT%
     Local address of the downstream connection.
 If the address is an IP address the output does *not* include port.
-If the original connection is redirected by iptables REDIRECT, this represents the original destination address restored using SO_ORIGINAL_DST socket option.
+If the original connection was redirected by iptables REDIRECT, this represents the original destination address restored by the :ref:`Original Destination Filter <config_listener_filters_original_dst>` using SO_ORIGINAL_DST socket option.

-%ORIGINAL_DST%
-    An alias for %DOWNSTREAM_LOCAL_ADDRESS_WITHOUT_PORT%.

 %PROTOCOL%
     The original protocol which is already added by Envoy as a